 Social Media is now a vital part of promoting your business.
-Your customers are online and if they can’t find you, then they will find your competitors and you will lose out.
-It doesn’t matter what industry you are in; you need to have an online presence in 2020.
+Your customers are online and if they cannot find you, then they will find your competitors and you will lose out.
+It doesn’t matter what industry you are in; you need to have an online presence.

 This comes with its challenges for every small business.
 You are running your own business, trying to keep on top of the day to day running of the business, accounts and everything else that comes with that as well as having a family life and still managing to have a social life – if you’re not already asleep on the couch by 9 pm!!
 So, how do you find the time to stay on top of your Social Media, engage with your audience and grow your business online?
 There are a few ways to deal with this.
 Social Media takes time, planning and nowadays if you really want to grow – money.

 No. 1 – Plan Ahead

 If you can possibly get a few hours that you won’t be disturbed and can really focus, we always suggest planning ahead.
 Looking at what is hot in your industry right now, what events are going to be coming in the next few weeks that are relevant to you is always a good way to see what kind of content you are going to post.
 You also need to look at whether or not you are comfortable making videos that you can edit and post or if you are going to write a new blog for your website or maybe you will just stick to posting photos.
 By having a plan, you will at least know where to start.
 If you make a plan, stick to it.
 Your business is not going to grow if you are not putting the time and effort into it.
 If you simply cannot find the time it is a good idea to hire in someone who can take care of this for you.
 Here at Elevate Marketing, we offer social media management and marketing packages that can take this pressure off.
 (I will add a link for more information at the end)

 No. 2 – Know your audience

 Who is going to buy your product or service?
 Who are they exactly?
 Is it going to be mainly male or female?
 Are you trying to target a young or more mature customer?
 What platforms are they using?